-Subscribers may be allowed to transfer to this plan from another plan offered by the Group.
+Subscribers (with their enrolled dependents) may be allowed to transfer to this plan from another plan offered by the Group.
 Transfers also occur if the Group replaces another plan with this plan.
 All transfers to this plan must occur during open enrollment or on another date set by the Group.